Skip to content

 What’s the link between plant stanols and cholesterol?

-Plant stanols are known as the plant kingdom’s equivalent of cholesterol [3] because they are very similar to cholesterol in terms of the way they are made up and exert similar functions in the plant cells as cholesterol in our body.
+Plant stanols are considered the plant kingdom’s equivalent to cholesterol [3], due to their similar structure and the comparable roles they play in plant cells, mirroring the functions of cholesterol in the human body.
 It’s this similarity in structure that’s responsible for the benefits achieved by adding plant stanols to our diet.

 How does cholesterol get into our digestive system?